Royals vs. Twins Player Props Betting Odds

-You can find player prop bet odds for Joey Gallo, Vinnie Pasquantino and others on the Minnesota Twins and Kansas City Royals prior to their matchup at 7:40 PM ET on Thursday at Target Field.
+Those looking to place a player prop bet can find odds for Joey Gallo, Vinnie Pasquantino and others in the Minnesota Twins-Kansas City Royals matchup at Target Field on Friday at 4:10 PM ET.

 Bet on this matchup or its props with DraftKings!